We continue from Africa.

 Warm Indian Bread with Pickled Garlic, Mango Salsa and Coriander Pesto Dips – $4.75

-Madras Red Curry with Roasted Cauliflower, Baby Carrots, Chickpeas and Basmati Rice – $5
+Madras Red Curry with Roasted Cauliflower, Baby Carrots, Chickpeas and Uncle Ben’s Basmati Rice – $5

 Korma Chicken with Cucumber Tomato Salad, Almonds, Cashews and Warm Naan Bread – $5.25

-Mango Lassi – $4.75 or with Sōmrus Indian Cream Liqueur for $9
+Mango Lassi – $4.75 or with Sōmrus Chai Cream Liqueur for $11

 I’m pretty sure it’s the beer on the left, but it could also be the beer on the right.
-If you would consider the beer on the right, but not the one on the left, then you could send me $4.25 and I will go to Epcot and take a picture of what is most definitely the Godfather Beer so you don’t accidentally order the Jasmine Draft Beer from China, which is the other beer pictured.
-What is now an ex-friend thought it would be hilarious to switch the beers around when I was minding my own business taking some pictures of some potstickers, so I can’t really say for sure.
+Someone who is now an ex-friend thought it would be hilarious to switch the beers around when I was minding my own business taking some pictures of some potstickers, so I can’t really say for sure.
 It’s one of those things where maybe we can all laugh about it in 10-15 years, but until then, I’ve cut all contact.